pryrt/nppStuff/CommunityForum/FAQ/MostRecentVersion.md

 Thus, the easiest way to give _all_ this information is to share your **? > Debug Info** instead of just saying "most recent version".

-### It's Not Future-Proof
+### Saying "Most Recent" is Not Future-Proof

-Further, without being explicit about version, your question and our replies are not future proof.
+Finally, without being explicit about version, your question and our replies are not future proof.
 Someone who comes a week or a month or a year later and reads your question cannot easily know which version was "the newest version" at the time you asked your question; they only have a reasonable idea of what they think the "most recent version" is when they are reading your discussion, and thus it means something different to them than it did to you.
 Thus, if they see that you had a problem with "the most recent version", they have no idea whether they are using the same version, and whether any fixes or workarounds described in the continued discussion will apply to them.

 ## Conclusion